Skip to content

 Effect and psychology of minimalism

-What is the Psychology of minimalism - and how does this lifestyle, which is limited to the essentials, affect our feelings?
+What is the Psychology of minimalism - and how does this lifestyle, limited to the essentials, affect our feelings?
 If you want to answer these questions, you've come to the right place!
-Minimalism - many people associate this word with a longing for a simple, modest and orderly life.
-Living minimalism has many facets and ranges from decluttering your home for some people to completely detaching yourself from consumer society for others.
+Minimalism - many people associate this word with the longing for a simple, modest and orderly life.
+Living minimalism has many facets and ranges from cleaning out the apartment for some people to completely detaching from consumer society for others.

 But what is its psychological effect?
-What positive effects does minimalism have on your own psyche if you align your life with it to a certain extent?
+What positive effects does minimalism have on one's own psyche if one aligns one's life to a certain extent accordingly?
 Does it really make us happier?
-In this article, I will answer these questions in detail.
+In this article I will answer these questions for you.

-The Duden dictionary defines it as "conscious restriction to the bare essentials."
-However, if you take a closer look, you will recognize more than that behind minimalism: an attitude to life and an art of living in its own right.
-In the process, a minimalist lifestyle is becoming increasingly popular.
-While for many people of the older generations, ownership was still a sign of prosperity, the younger generations are much more interested in flexibility, mobility and the freedom that comes with it.
+The Duden defines it as "conscious restriction to the most necessary."
+But if you take a closer look, you'll recognize more than that behind minimalism: an attitude to life and an art of living in its own right.
+In the process, a minimalist lifestyle increasingly popular.
+While for many people of the older generations possessions were still a sign of prosperity, the younger generations are much more interested in flexibility, mobility and the freedom that comes with it.

-Living minimalism definitely has a number of psychological benefits, which I will now explain to you in more detail.
+Living minimalism definitely has a variety of psychological benefits, which I will now explain to you in more detail.

 1. minimalism gives things more meaning

 Maybe you own things to which you attach a very special meaning, even if the object itself is not particularly striking.
-Perhaps a cuddly toy that reminds you of your childhood, a camping set that reminds you of a great vacation or a gift from a loved one that makes you think of them every time.
-These items are so special because they tell a story and you feel emotionally attached to them.
+Maybe a stuffed animal that reminds you of your childhood, a camping set that reminds you of a great vacation, or a gift from a loved one that makes you think of them every time.
+These items are so special because they tell a story and you feel emotionally connected to them.

-Living minimalism also means taking care of things and looking after them instead of quickly throwing them away or replacing them.
-It is better to own few things, but of high quality and for long-term use, than a lot of "throwaway goods".
-The psychological reason: by consciously limiting yourself to just a few items, you develop a Stronger attachment to individual thingsto which greater value is then attached.
+Living minimalism also means paying attention to things and taking care of them instead of quickly throwing them away or replacing them.
+It is better to own few things, but of high quality and for long-term use, than a lot of "disposable" goods.
+The psychological reason: by consciously limiting oneself to only a few items, one develops a stronger attachment to individual thingswhich, as a result, are then also given greater value.
 You give things the opportunity to tell their own story.
 This can lead to the paradoxical feeling that although you objectively own less, your possessions feel very valuable.
 This is definitely one of the most important aspects of minimalism psychology.

 2. minimalism creates peace and serenity

-You've probably been there: you've tidied your apartment or home, dusted it thoroughly, polished the windows and cleared out the cupboard.
-The feeling of having shed ballast lets you breathe again and also makes your thoughts appear tidier and more orderly.
+You probably know it: you've cleaned up your apartment or home, thoroughly dusted it, polished the windows and cleaned out the closet.
+The feeling of having thrown off ballast lets you breathe again and also makes your thoughts seem tidier and neater.
 Suddenly you see some things in a different light.
-This is exactly how the psychology of minimalism works: tidiness on the outside also creates a feeling of calm and serenity.
+That's exactly how the psychology of minimalism works: by keeping things tidy on the outside, a feeling of calm and serenity sets in.

 3. minimalism promotes enjoyment

-How can minimalism promote enjoyment?
-For some, the idea seems almost paradoxical, as many people associate minimalism with giving up all kinds of "pleasures".
-However, the psychological effect behind it can be explained as follows: Through deliberate restriction and simplicity the moments of pleasure appear all the more as something special, something apart from your routine..
-If you limit yourself in your everyday life and treat yourself every now and then or buy something special, you will be able to enjoy these things all the more.
+How is minimalism supposed to promote pleasure?
+For some, the idea seems almost paradoxical, since many people associate minimalism with giving up all kinds of "pleasures".
+But the psychological effect behind it can be explained as follows: Through the deliberate restriction and simplicity the moments of pleasure appear all the more as something special, something apart from your routine..
+If you limit yourself in your everyday life and treat yourself once in a while or buy something special, you will be able to enjoy these things all the more.

 4. minimalism promotes independence